Promoting sustainable and equitable transportation worldwide

 Chennai’s Streets for People initiative wins the Ashden Awards

-22nd August 2020 By admin
+22nd August 2020 by admin

 Over the last five years, Chennai’s Streets for People initiative has been instrumental in transforming over hundred kilometres of the city’s streets for more accessible and equitable mobility.
 An initiative of the Greater Chennai Corporation with technical support from the Institute for Transportation and Development Policy (ITDP) India Programme, the Streets for People initiative has been selected as the winner of the acclaimed international Ashden Awards 2020 in the Sustainable Mobility (International) category.